 So slap a Mere Mother marker across your chest and wear it proudly, like me.

 Around here you’ll learn how to live LARGE on your little stage.

 Let’s be real: you’re a busy mom, and it’s hard to find time to actually sit down and read.
 That’s why I created the Mere Mother Blogcast.
 Simply subscribe and listen to stories and messages intentionally created to inspire and encourage mothers in the thick of their busy lives.
 Listen as you’re driving your kids to soccer practice, folding laundry or feeding the baby.
 Fill your soul with goodness and multi-task some motivation—you deserve it!

-The Mere Mother blog delves into critical cultural issues that marginalize us as mothers.
-This commentary examines media, performing arts, politics and the pulpit to discover why society marginalizes mothers, and why mothers matter.
+The Mere Mother blog delves into critical cultural issues that concern and marginalize us as mothers.
+This commentary examines media, performing arts, politics and the pulpit to discover what concerns us a moms, why society marginalizes mothers, and why mothers matter.

 We all need an inspiring word in the middle of a crazy day, a little five-minute pick-me-up that renews your spirits,refreshes your perspective, and resets your focus.
 You can find that here.